InformaticsMatters/pipelines-utils/README.md

 image (defined in the service descriptor).
 Doing this gives you added confidence that your pipeline will work wen deployed.

-You can use the docker-specific Gradle task: -
+To execute the tests within their containers run the docker-specific Gradle task: -

     $ ./gradlew runDockerPipelineTester

-Or, by adding the `-d` or `--indocker` command-line argument into the basic task.
-To pass command-line options through Gradle into the underlying task you can also run the Docker tests like this: -

-    $ ./gradlew runPipelineTester -Pptargs=-d

 >   When you run _in docker_ only the tests that can run in Docker (those with
     a defined image name) will be executed.
 Tests that cannot be executed in Docker will be _skipped_.